 OCFS has also prepared a manual intended to assist and advise foster care and health services staff in the local departments of social services and in child care agencies that care for many foster care children.
 This manual is entitled Working Together: Health Services for Children in Foster Care.
-You can access it on the OCFS website: www.ocfs.state.ny.us by typing Working Together into the website search function.
-It contains a wealth of information that could be helpful to you if you service children in foster care further expands upon the overview of foster care related consent issues presented earlier.
+You can access it on the OCFS website: http://ocfs.ny.gov/main/ by typing Working Together into the website search function.
+It contains a wealth of information that could be helpful to you if you service children in foster care.
+For example, this resource further expands upon the overview of foster care related consent issues presented earlier.
 Additionally, it includes a section on minors' ability to provide consent for health care under specific circumstances.